 Stores stock a variety of deodorants and antiperspirants, but if you’re concerned about the health or environmental effects of using such products, there are alternatives.
 While some people are worried about common deodorant chemicals like parabens, formaldehyde and triclosan, most concerns focus on aluminum, the ingredient in antiperspirant that blocks pores and fights wetness.
 Aluminum is rumored to be linked to breast cancer and other diseases; however, the National Cancer Institute says this research is inconclusive.
 In addition to these potential health risks, aluminum mining is also destructive and polluting.
 If you’re thinking twice putting such ingredients on your body, check out these natural deodorant alternatives.

 1. Natural Deodorants

 If you're looking for a more natural deodorant, there are a variety of options available.
 Deodorant stones are large, smooth crystals of potassium aluminum sulfate that must be wetted and applied like a regular deodorant stick.
 The difference between potassium alum and aluminum chlorohydrate, according to natural health proponents, is that potassium alum is a much larger molecule that's not thought to be absorbable through skin.
 However, if you want to completely eliminate aluminum from your armpits, there are many natural deodorants on the market.
 Burt's Bees, JASON, Trader Joe's, Kiss My Face and several other companies all offer aluminum-free deodorant sticks.

 2. Baking Soda and Cornstarch

 Using baking soda as a deodorant is a simple way to combat body odor without subjecting your pits to a variety of chemicals.
-Mix an eighth of a teaspoon of baking soda with a little bit of water — don't dissolve it — and rub it under your arms.
+Try mixing 1/8 of a teaspoon of baking soda with a little bit of water — don't dissolve it — and rub it under your arms.
 You can also create a baking soda and cornstarch mix to fight odor and help prevent wetness.
 Simply mix one part baking soda with six parts cornstarch and dust a little on your underarms.

 3. Lemon Juice